ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 * the CONNECT stream is closed, either cleanly or abruptly, on either side; or
 * a CLOSE_WEBTRANSPORT_SESSION capsule is either sent or received.

-Upon learning about the session being terminated, the endpoint MUST stop sending new datagrams and reset all of the streams associated with the session.
+Upon learning that the session has been terminated, the endpoint MUST reset all of the streams associated with the session; it MUST NOT send any new datagrams or open any new streams.

 To terminate a session with a detailed error message, an application MAY send an HTTP capsule {{HTTP-DATAGRAM}} of type CLOSE_WEBTRANSPORT_SESSION (0x2843).